telerik/winforms-docs/scheduler/end-user-functionality/editing-appointments-.md

 ![scheduler-end-user-functionality-editing-appointments 001](images/scheduler-end-user-functionality-editing-appointments001.png)

 * The in-place editor behaves as a composite dialog editor that appears next to the appointment in the view.
 This editor allows for editing more properties of the appointment at once.
-            #_[C#]_

 {{source=..\SamplesCS\Scheduler\EndUserFunctionality\EditingAppointments.cs region=editorViewModeEditorDialog}}
 {{source=..\SamplesVB\Scheduler\EndUserFunctionality\EditingAppointments.vb region=editorViewModeEditorDialog}}